 Liverpool thrashed 4-0 by Man City in 1st game as champions

-MANCHESTER, England (AP) -- As they stepped onto the pitch, Liverpool's players were given a guard of honor from Manchester City.
+MANCHESTER, England — As they stepped onto the pitch, Liverpool's players were given a guard of honour from Manchester City.
 It was the only time they looked like Premier League champions on Thursday.

 The dethroned champions made sure there was an abrupt comedown from the partying.
 A merciless attacking display sparked by City scorers Kevin De Bruyne, Raheem Sterling and Phil Foden consigned Liverpool to a 4-0 loss exactly a week after its 30-year title drought ended.